 With very minimal interaction from HMH, they’ve enjoyed almost 100% uptime and haven’t had any major issues.

 Since 1832, Houghton Mifflin Harcourt (HMH) is one of the world’s longstanding publishing houses, providing pre-K-12 education and professional development materials.
-With a large and diverse IT operations, HMH decided to consolidate and streamline its internal systems, including the use of managed hosting.
+With large and diverse IT operations, HMH decided to consolidate and streamline its internal systems, including the use of managed hosting.
 They chose Connectria to host and manage its critical

 Integrated Publishing System and continue to explore an expanded relationship with Connectria.